SquidBits1/Gimage/Main Files/GUI/notes.md

 I want to be able to continue making edits to a photo, and the gui continually shows you these changes on the photo as you make them.

+In order to load the image into the gui, I will abstract out the process of converting an image into a numpy array so that I can make it all work nice.